 Granite Plains Farm

 The Black Copper Marans: This is a breed developed in France and its eggs are the #1 choice for 5-star cooking.
 The Marans produces an extra large egg with a dark brown shell that is thicker and has smaller pores that other breeds of chickens.
 This unique shell provides for a fresher longer lasting egg.
 Some research indicates this shell can even keep salmonella out of the egg.
 In his books Ian Fleming listed the Black Copper Marans as the favorite egg of James Bond.
-Martha Stewart is also a long time advocate of the Marans eggs in gourmet cooking for its unmatched quality.
+Martha Stewart is also a long time advocate of the Marans eggs in gourmet cooking.

 News & Answers